promisegrid/grid-poc/x/dispatcher/alice.md

   relationships without a radical re-design.
 Its flexibility is key.

 - **Intrinsic Multidimensionality:**
-  It naturally captures parallel evolutions and synchronization across varied contexts.
+  In systems where events can trigger parallel evolutions or need synchronization across different contexts, hypergraphs provide a native structure to capture these complexities.

 ## Challenges & Considerations

-- **Complexity Management:**
-  Translating hypergraph concepts into efficient code requires care in algorithm design to resolve multiple state changes concurrently.

 - **Visualization & Debugging:**
-  The non-linear nature of hypergraphs calls for robust tools to effectively visualize and manage state transitions.

-- **Performance Overheads:**
-  Complex interconnections may add computational load, and we must optimize to scale efficiently.
+  We'll need tools to visualize the graph.

 ## Conclusion

-Adopting a hypergraph-based model gives us a powerful framework to capture the multidimensional nature of events in our messaging system.
+Adopting a hypergraph-based model gives us a powerful framework to capture the multidimensional nature of events.
 Its flexibility and expressiveness can drive us toward innovative solutions while addressing performance and maintenance challenges.

 ## Moving Forward

-To progress the discussion and refine our implementation, I propose:
+I propose:
-- **Collaborative Reviews:**
-  Organize focused sessions to compare detailed design choices with other proposed models.
 - **Prototype Integration:**
-  Develop a small-scale hypergraph prototype and integrate with our current message format.
+  Develop a small-scale hypergraph-based prototype and integrate with a simple message format.

 - **Tooling Enhancements:**
-  Invest in visualization and debugging tools to manage the model's complexity over time.
+  Write or find visualization and debugging tools to manage the model's complexity over time.
+See if there are existing tools and models that are written in Go that might influence our own data structures.